alexhowell2a/alexhowell2a.github.io/_pages/about.md

 # Current projects

-Announced/Named:
+Announced/ Named:

 - Scalenium (2021-2023ish, 2022 early access, documentation, sample apps and reddit app Kalliope)
 - Kalliope (2021-2023, reddit app for Android, ad-blocking, themes, extra features, uses Scalenium design)

-Unnanounced/codenames:
+Unannounced/ Codenames:

 - Project Hangar (late 2018-2025ish, Unreal Engine 5 (former UE4), FPS, Action, Steam only)
-- Unnamed project (2019-2030ish, Unreal Engine 5 (former UE4), FPS, Action, Open-World, Singleplayer + 2-4 player Co-Op, multiplatform PC, PlayStation, XBOX)
+- Unnamed project (2019-2030ish, Unreal Engine 5 (former UE4), FPS, Action, Open-World, Single-player + 2-4 player Co-Op, multiplatform PC, PlayStation, XBOX)

 Other:

-- None that can be named, or that can be typed here

-Cancelled/Ceased development/Abandoned:
+- One major mod for Minecraft (Unannounced, TBA, TBD, 2018-current)
+- One major mod for Prison Architect (Unannounced, TBA, TBD, 2019-current)

+Cancelled/ Ceased development/ Abandoned/ On Hold:

 - Project C.U.B.E.
 (2020-mid2021, cancelled, 2.5D, Puzzle, Steam, Android)
 - Frosted Planet (2021-supposed 2022, cancelled, FPS, Semi Open-World, Puzzle, Adventure, Multiplatform PC, PlayStation, XBOX)
 - JumpGame (2019 (or 2018?), abandoned / ceased development, Third person, Semi open-world, Windows)
+- Two mods for Portal 2 - GRAV0RTAL (Source edition) and Portal Stories - New Age
+- One mod for Minecraft (no name)
+- One mod for Scrap Mechanic - Scrap Mechanic Enhanced (not worth the effort, had multiple projects to work on which lead to the cancellation of most of them, could reattempt to do it some day.
+Do NOT steal my idea, get your own, or think with your brain.
+Calling it now, it's an On Hold project.)
+- One mod for Minecraft: Bedrock Edition (shader, no name, cancelled)

 # Interests